About REAP Marlborough

 Jyn Cunningham - Social Media Manager

 Jyn grew up in Te Waiharakeke (Blenheim) and returned home in 2016 after university.
-Jyn now lives locally with their partner and step-daughter, enjoying embroidery, knitting, painting Warhammer models, and watching sci-fi in their spare time.
+Jyn now lives locally with their partner and step-daughter, enjoying embroidery, knitting, gaming, and painting Warhammer models in their spare time.

 Our Board